 Muscadet used to have a terrible reputation in the seventies.
 Mainly because a lot of it that was shipped over here was overly acidic and more like battery acid than white wine.
-Almost half a century later, Muscadet has returned to its roots and is making stunning, fresh, racy whites that are THE perfect accompaniemnt to all kinds of seafood and shellfish.
+Almost half a century later, Muscadet has returned to its roots and is making stunning, fresh, racy whites that are THE perfect accompaniment to all kinds of seafood and shellfish.
 This is a great example.
-Full on zingy apple and lemon flavours pair with a flinty edge and great tanginess on the finish.
-That tangyness, or acidity, makes it the perfect foil for food.
+Full-on zingy apple and lemon flavours pair with a flinty edge and great tanginess on the finish.
+That tanginess, or acidity, makes it the perfect foil for food.
 This, and a bowl of freshly cooked mussels = heaven.

 Producer: Stephane & Vincent Perraud

 Region: Pays de la Loire